Korovuto College: Reputation

 Korovuto College is one of the top schools in Fiji in terms of athletics, exam results, and social events.
 Extracurricular activities inform students on how to carry out some tasks such as the Arbor Day celebration, religious gatherings, and international events.
 Each year, the school hosts an annual concert which many people attend.

 Staff

 The founder of the school was late Sukhai Mahajan, father of late RAM Karan, Trustee of Korovuto who donated the land for the school The very first principal of Korovuto College was Mr Mahendra Kumar (1976 -1980).
-Korovuto College's principals in recent years have been Mr. Sateesh Sudhakar, Mr. Chettiar, Mrs. Anita Gounder, and currently, Mr. Sanjesh Chandra.
-The vice principal is Mr. Chettiar and the assistant principal is Mr. Solomone Ravasakula.
+Korovuto College's principals in recent years have been Mr. Sateesh Sudhakar, Mr. Chettiar, Mrs. Anita Gounder, and currently, Mr. Rikesh Nand Reddy.
+The vice principal is Mrs. Ranjini Chand and the assistant principal is Mrs. Priya Prasad.
 Other Principals were Ganesh Prasad, Shris Chand, Jai Karan.
 There are two form 1 and twos, three forms 3-6, and one form 7.
 (The school emerged as Korovuto Junior Secondary School from Korovuto Primary School in 1976.
 Classes 7&8 converted to Forms 1&2 and then to Forms 3&4.
 Then it extended to Forms 5&6.
 Gradually Form 7 commenced at the school and the name was changed from secondary to college.